rogerpadilla/prouter/README.md

     }
 });

-// You can alternatively use the function "addHandler" for adding handlers: appRouter.addHandler({
+// You can alternatively use the function "add" for adding handlers: appRouter.add({
     route: 'item/:id',
     activate: function (newRouteData, oldRouteData) {
         console.log(newRouteData);